 Whether you have just arrived or are departing on a cruise from Seattle, this Cocktail cruise around Lake Union is a great way to enjoy the sights of Puget Sound.
 The cruise includes the first round of drinks and a narrated commentary.
 Bring your own snacks and enjoy a unique sightseeing tour including watching seaplanes take off and land, the Space Needle, Fremont Bridge and St Mark’s Cathedral.
+Check this harbor cruise.

 Best Attractions in Seattle